Business professionals know how to calculate ROI, return on investment. But how do you calculate a loss on investment?

 The Cascading Effects

-Finance teams seem to be keenly aware of these impacts, though, considering SHRM reports that, in a survey of 2,100 CFOs, 39% of respondents were most concerned about degraded staff morale and 34% were concerned about a drop in productivity.
-Monetary costs came in third at 25%.
+Finance teams understand this well.
+SHRM reports that, in a survey of 2,100 CFOs, 39% worried most about staff morale and 34% about productivity drops.
+Direct monetary costs ranked third at 25%.

 The Right Partner Keeps Your ROI Positive